mo-pr/SaferFire-2.0/ProjectProposal.md

 - Clemens Wolfmayr

 ## Initial Situation
 Most fire departments are writing their reports manually.
-Because of that a lot of information is getting lost in the process.
+Because of that, a lot of information is getting lost in the process.

-On the market there currently is only one product from Rosenbauer,which is called EMEREC, that solves this problem.
+On the market there currently is only one product from Rosenbauer, which is called EMEREC, that solves this problem.
 It is extremely expensive and is only available with there special tablet.

-Last year this team already workd on an application that would solve that and many more issues and we already developed an functioning product with SaferFire-1.0.
+Last year, this team already worked on an application that would solve that and many more issues and we already developed an functioning product with SaferFire-1.0.
 A lot of the functions of Safer Fire-1.0 are lacking and many key features are still missing.
 Thats why we decided to redo our whole project.

 ## Project Objectives and System Concepts
 - **Complete makeover of the existing Backend**